notarock/a_c_a_c/README.md

 ### Want `a_c_a_c` in your chat?

 I'm currently hosting a copy of the bot and can add your Twitch channel upon request.
+Just gotta ask 🙂.
+You could:

-- Open an issue under `[Hosting Request]` (coming soon :tm: )
+- Open a issue on this repository, mentionning that it is a `[Hosting Request]`
-- Or reach out via email or discord if you find me.
+- Reach out via email (available on my profile).
+- Discord if you find me via a common contact.

 ## Requirements
 - **Golang 1.22**